scthornton/trylock/data/public_sample/README.md

 - adversarial-robustness
 ---

-# AEGIS Sample Dataset
+# TRYLOCK Sample Dataset

-This is a **sample dataset** containing 48 diverse examples from the AEGIS training corpus.
+This is a **sample dataset** containing 48 diverse examples from the TRYLOCK training corpus.

 ## Purpose